sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Output Visualization
 ---------------------

-Graphical representation is best way to understand insights from data.
-It refers to the use of charts and graphs to visually display, analyze, clarify, and interpret numerical data, functions, and other qualitative structures.
+Graphical representation is the best way to understand insights from data.
+It refers to the use of charts and graphs to visually display, analyze, clarify, and interpret numerical data, functions and other qualitative structures.

 Below is the workflow for Visualizing it: